collectionspace/wp-collectionspace/README.md

 }
 ```

+## Upgrading the Plugin

+To upgrade to a new release of this plugin, follow the [installation instructions](#installing-the-plugin), using the zip file of the new release you want to use.
+All of your existing CollectionSpace Browser posts and configurations will be retained.
+Check the release notes for any special instructions pertaining to that release.

 ## Known Bugs

 - Deep links to pages within the browser (for example, links to object detail pages, and links to filtered search results) occasionally stop working, and lead to a page not found error.
 A short-term fix for this is to re-save the WordPress post that contains the browser: